That's me Mike Day, finishing a concrete countertop.

 We live in a small town in central Maine near the capitol city of Augusta.

-When I'm not working in concrete I enjoy spending time with the family, playing sports, building this website, and coaching my daughters basketball team.
+When I'm not working in concrete I enjoy spending time with the family, playing sports, building this website, and coaching my kids sports teams.

 Living and working in Maine is really quite nice!